stacks-network/docs/src/pages/authentication/profiles.md

 ---
-title: Guide to Blockstack Profiles
+title: Guide to Profiles
+description: Learn about profiles on the Blockstack network
 ---

-# Guide to Blockstack Profiles

-You can use `blockstack.js` to create and register a Blockstack username on the Stacks blockchain.
-This section describes the `Profile` object and contains the following topics:

 ## About profiles